-Over the past year the DOE has initiated the revision of several DOE directives and standards related to the design of safety-related structures, systems, and components.
+DOE has initiated the revision of several DOE directives and standards related to the design of safety-related structures, systems, and components.
 As a result, many DOE technical standards also need to be revised to correspond to the updated directives.
 In the Board's view, many of these changes could weaken the standards-based approach to nuclear design and construction adopted by DOE.
 Moreover, many of the technical issues the Board has raised on specific DOE and NNSA projects can be traced to inadequately defined DOE facility safety requirements.
 These technical issues could have been avoided if DOE's design requirements for defense nuclear facilities were properly linked to nuclear design codes and standards.
 While DOE has taken steps to improve the integration of safety into design, that progress can be undermined if the direct linkage between safety systems (functions and functional requirements) and nuclear design codes and standards becomes vague.
 The Board has identified a number of issues with the revised DOE directives and standards indicating that the required link to nuclear design codes and standards is becoming weak, almost optional.
-The Board has provided comments to DOE addressing the improper linkage of nuclear design codes and standards during its most recent reviews of proposed changes to draft DOE Order 420.1C, Facility Safety, draft DOE Standard 1020-YR, Natural Phenomena Hazards Analysis and Design Criteria for DOE Facilities, and draft DOE Standard 1066-YR, Fire Protection.
+The Board has provided comments to DOE addressing the improper linkage of nuclear design codes and standards during its reviews of proposed changes to draft DOE Order 420.1C, Facility Safety, draft DOE Standard 1020-YR, Natural Phenomena Hazards Analysis and Design Criteria for DOE Facilities, and draft DOE Standard 1066-YR, Fire Protection.
 One contributing factor is DOE's trend toward relying on design engineers in the field using implementation guides and the safety basis documents to determine needed requirements, rather than explicitly specifying the expected design requirements for its safety-related structures, systems, and components in orders or standards that are invoked through contracting mechanisms.
 This trend of blurring the requirements for design of defense nuclear facilities will result in the need to apply more Board resources to review projects to ensure that the technical basis behind detailed designs of safety systems is adequate and appropriately conservative.
 The Board is concerned that this approach will not result in timely identification and resolution of safety issues in design.
-The Board intends to pursue this topic with DOE in the near future.